Vindexus/VinMoves/moves/famous-weapon.md

 # Famous Weapon
-When your group **first hears of or sees this enemy's notorious weapon**, the party member with the most knowledge of weapons recognizes it and rolls+INT.
+When your group **first hears of or sees this enemy's notorious weapon**, the party member with the most knowledge of weapons knows it and rolls+INT.
 On a 7+ choose two and describe them:

  - It's said to leave lasting wounds beyond cuts and bruises
  - It crackles or shimmers with an elemental force